djmcgregor/training/modules/beginner.md

     - On the left hand sidebar, select the **Source Control** tab.
 A new menu should appear.
 At the top, click on the **View Git Graph (git log)** button
     - You should now see a pretty graph of the history of this repo.
 Each dot represents a commit, and if you click on it, you can see all the associated metadata
         - Commit message: short explanation of what changed (use present tense)
-        - Commit hash: very long, but unique ID for the commit.
+        - Commit hash or SHA: very long, but unique ID for the commit.
 We can reference this hash later
         - Username and email of the commit author
         - Commit time
         - List of files changed